 He felt that warm, safe, wonderful feeling welling up within him once more. ~I'm not intending on going anywhere, child,~ Tom crooned. ~I shouldn't have said that.
 It was an idle threat.~

 Harry sagged in relief at the gently spoken reassurance, let his head thump gently against the wall.
 "Thank you," he whispered, unable to speak any louder than that for the choking in his voice.

 They sat in silence for several moments, then, Harry relishing the warmth that Tom somehow wrapped around him, and Tom simply allowing it.
 Eventually, though, Harry's dry throat and rumbling stomach called him back to the real world, and he struggled to his feet once more.

 "Are the Dursleys even here?" he asked as he made his way to the kitchen.
-He poured himself a tall glass of water and guzzled it down before refilling it and setting it at the table.
+He poured himself a tall glass of water and gulped it down before refilling it and placing it carefully on the table.

 ~What makes you think that I know?~ Tom asked.
 Or care, his tone added.
 Harry settled himself at the table and sipped at his water.
 His chore list, normally posted on the front of the fridge, was surprisingly absent.
 Harry marvelled over that before Tom bit out, ~And aren't you going to eat something?~

 Take food from the Dursleys?
 He was already going to be in so much trouble for the stunt that he'd pulled yester... wait... no, Tom wasn't going to let them hurt him.
 He could... he absolutely could go and take food.
 In fact, Harry was pretty sure that Tom would be more angry if he didn't take food.